mudgen/quickswap-contracts/README.md

 function withdraw(StakeInput[] calldata _stakes) external;
 ```

-The `withdraw(StakeInput[] calldata _stakes)` function enables a user to remove their dQUICK from one or more Syrup Pools in a single transaction.
+The `withdraw(StakeInput[] calldata _stakes)` function enables a user to remove a specified amount of dQUICK from one or more Syrup Pools in a single transaction.

 Note that this is new functionality because it enables a user to specify the amount of dQUICK to remove from each Syrup Pool.
-The old `StakingRewards` contract only allowed a user to withdraw all dQUICK from a Syrup Pool and could only do so for one Syrup Pool per transaction.
+The old `StakingRewards` contract only allowed a user to withdraw *all* dQUICK from a Syrup Pool and could only do so for one Syrup Pool per transaction.

 ---
 #### withdrawAndDragonLair(StakeInput[] calldata _stakes)